 All GP practices can provide prescriptions for condoms, the contraceptive pill, Depo Provera injection and emergency contraception.

 Most GP practices also offer long acting reversible contraception (Jadelle implant).
 Some practices offer intra uterine devices (IUDs).
 Check with your GP practice.

 If you hold a community services card or meet eligibility requirements your appointment at your GP practice for contraception may be free or at a reduced cost.
 Check with your GP practice.

-For all other women (over 25 years or living in Hamilton, or do not meet eligibility requirements) the cost will be the same as a normal appointment at your GP practice.
+For all other women (over 25 years or who do not meet eligibility requirements) the cost will be the same as a normal appointment at your GP practice.

 There will always be a $5 prescription cost to pick up the pill or condoms at a pharmacy.